 KeyCorp (KEY) Gains But Lags Market: What You Should Know

-It is also important to note the recent changes to analyst estimates for KeyCorp.
+Investors should also note any recent changes to analyst estimates for KeyCorp.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.73% lower.
-KeyCorp currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.51% lower.
+KeyCorp is currently a Zacks Rank #3 (Hold).

-It is also worth noting that KEY currently has a PEG ratio of 0.43.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Banks - Major Regional stocks are, on average, holding a PEG ratio of 1.34 based on yesterday's closing prices.
+Also, we should mention that KEY has a PEG ratio of 0.43.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+KEY's industry had an average PEG ratio of 1.36 as of yesterday's close.

 The Banks - Major Regional industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 155, which puts it in the bottom 39% of all 250+ industries.
+This group has a Zacks Industry Rank of 101, putting it in the top 40% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.